 Why do I write at all?
 Hmmm… Remember that weird kid in grade school who whipped through all the readers and then won contests for story writing, but couldn’t talk to you at recess?
 You know, the librarian’s helper?
 Yeah, hi.
 I have no real answer that would make sense except when I don’t write, I get weird.
 Current theory is it siphons off some of the insanity, but let’s not poke at that, shall we?

 My comfort zone is historical fantasy, heavy on the history for accuracy and usually with a side order of mythology.
-Speculative is mixed in there, too, because that’s the same thing to me.
+Speculative is mixed in there, too – it’s the same thing to me.
 Just questioning and poking at things from a unique perspective, no?
 Really, though, I’m just a hired gun, a working writer, a grunt.
-I’ll edit or write anything to pay the electric bill outside of my long fiction.
+I’ll edit or write anything outside of my long fiction to pay the electric bill.
 Guilty purple prose pleasure?
 Mickey Spillane.
 Don’t judge!
-Tolkien, Arthur C. Clarke, Morgan Llywelyn, Heinlein, Anne Rice, Michael Crichton, Colleen McCullough, Jeffery Deaver, Mary Stewart and John Jakes all rock.
+Tolkien, Arthur C. Clarke, Morgan Llywelyn, Heinlein, Anne Rice, Michael Crichton, Colleen McCullough, Jeffery Deaver, Mary Stewart, Neil Gaiman, and John Jakes all rock.
 Though in a much less purple way – obvie.

 There was no online Amazon or Indigo back then, y’know.
 I remember, and I can tell you, it sucked.